pimcore/pimcore/doc/Development_Documentation/01_Getting_Started/06_Create_a_First_Project.md

 ```

-`$this->editmode` is a standard variable (is always set) to check if the view is called from the Pimcore admin backend and gives you the
+`$this->editmode` is a standard variable (it's always set) that checks if the view is called from the Pimcore admin backend and gives you the
- possibility to do different stuff in editmode and in frontend.
+ possibility to do different stuff in editmode and in the frontend.

 `$this->relation('product')` is one of the possible editable placeholders.
-It can be used to make 1 to 1 relations, a cool
+It can be used to make 1 to 1 relations.
+A cool
-alternative for that, would be also the [Renderlet](../03_Documents/01_Editables/28_Renderlet.md) editable.
+alternative for that would be the [Renderlet](../03_Documents/01_Editables/28_Renderlet.md) editable.
 Click [here](../03_Documents/01_Editables/README.md) for a full list of available editables in Pimcore.